yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 ---
 # Magento Association updates
-- In 2022, Mathias Schreiber joined as executive director
-- Ties with Smithbucklin were broken
+~ In 2022, Mathias Schreiber joined as executive director ~ Ties with Smithbucklin were broken
-- Adobe remains its funding to the Magento Association
-- Right to use brands "Magento Open Source" and "Meet Magento"
-- Adobe Board Liaisons are increasingly active (Ritesh Somani and Parul Sinha)
+~ Adobe remains its funding to the Magento Association ~ Right to use brands "Magento Open Source" and "Meet Magento" ~ Adobe Board Liaisons are increasingly active (Ritesh Somani and Parul Sinha)

 ---
 # Adobe updates
 - Magento Open Source Community Prioritization Process
+- Regular updates to Adobe Commerce / Magento
+- Adobe stopped advertizing with "Magento is now Adobe Commerce"

 ---
 # Mage-OS updates